wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 analysis, and compute some statistics.
 The visualization and the statistics are compute in spearate tasks, "viz" and "stats".
 The analyzes, however, is quite expensive.
-And so the developer of the program has made it possible use multipe tasks to do it.
-Instead of a single massive task, there is first a "split" tasks that partitions the dataset into pieces, and then a configurable number of "analysis" tasks, that each work on a piece.
+And so the developer of the program has made it possible use multiple tasks to do it.
+Instead of a single massive task, there is first a "split" tasks that partitions the dataset into pieces, and then a configurable number of "analyze" tasks, that each work on a piece.
 The developer did this knowing that the application can be executed on multi-core architectures.
 Finally, once all the above tasks has completed, the program performs a "display" task that displays results.
-The figure below shows the DAG for this program when it uses 3 analysis tasks.
+The figure below shows the DAG for this program when it uses 3 analyze tasks, showing the work of each task:

-The work of each analysis task is 3000 GFlop  divided by the number  of these tasks (so in this case 1000 GFLop).
-This is because the total work for performing the analysis is 3000 GFlop, and we split it equally  over the different tasks.
+<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_simulated_dag.svg">Simulated DAG</object>

+The total work for analyzing the dataset is 3000 GFlop, which is divided as equally as possible across the individual "analyze" tasks (which is why in the example above each of them has work of 1000 GFlop).

-So that you can gain hands-on experience with the task dependency concept, the simulation Web app below can  be used to simulate the execution of our example program on a 6-core computer, varying the number of analysis tasks between 1 and 6 (no point using more than 6 analysis tasks since we have only 6 cores).
-The execution strategy is very simple: whenever a task can be executed (because all its parent tasks have been executed), if  there is an idle core then execute that task immediately.
-Run the simulation with the default number of analysis tasks (3), and make sure that the simulation output makes sense to you.
+To gain hands-on experience with the task dependency concept, use the simulation Web app below to simulate the execution of our example program on a 6-core computer, varying the number of analysis tasks between 1 and 6 (no point using more than 6 analysis tasks since we have only 6 cores).
+The execution strategy used for this execution is very simple: whenever a task can be executed (because all its parent tasks have been executed), whenever a host is idle, then execute that task on that host immediately.
+First run the simulation with the default number of analysis tasks (3), and make sure that the simulation output makes sense to you  (in particular the order of task executions).

 <div class="ui accordion fluid app-ins">
   <div class="title">